2025 Tongan general election: Candidates and campaign

 A total of 71 candidates for the people's seats and 13 contestants for the nobles' seats registered to contest the election.
 One candidate, Kalaniuvalu Fotofili, the incumbent noble MP for the Niuas constituency, was re-elected unopposed.
 Eight women contested the election, the lowest total since democratisation in 2010.
 The overall candidate total for the people's seats was slightly lower than in 2021, contributing to a trend in declining contestant numbers since the 2014 election.
 Two days before the election, one of the candidates for the nobles' seats, Sitenimoa Valevale, who was to contest the ‘Eua and Tongatapu constituencies, was disqualified due to ongoing legal proceedings against him.
 In early May, then-PTOA Party Chair Siale Napaʻa Fihake published a provisional party candidate list on Facebook.
 The list included members from both rival factions and several cabinet ministers, including Prime Minister Eke.
 It reportedly sparked backlash due to a lack of consultation with party executives and members.
 Eke denied that he would contest the election as a PTOA candidate and stated he would run as an independent.
+Most candidates did not run as affiliates of political parties.
+Some contestants, however, ran under the PTOA banner, including the sons of ʻAkilisi Pōhiva: Siaosi and ʻAkilisi Jr.

 Major campaign issues included the cost of living, healthcare access and the monarchy's influence in government.
 Calls to allow Tongans abroad to vote while outside the country, especially for individuals employed in seasonal work, was also a prominent issue.
 Proponents argued that overseas voting should be permitted, citing the diaspora's significant contribution to the economy through remittances.
 Voters called on the parliamentary hopefuls to improve the country's infrastructure and address the persistent fuel shortages, that had especially affected Nukuʻalofa.
-Most candidates campaigned on their personal records, while party campaigns were rare.
+Most candidates campaigned on their personal records, while bloc campaigns were rare.
 As in previous elections, sitting candidates generally had an advantage over challengers.
 Campaigns for the nobles' seats mainly occurred in the form of negotiations between candidates and the constituents they sought to win over.
 On 15 November, Tonga National University conducted the country's first pre-election poll.
 A total of 445 eligible voters across Tongatapu's 10 constituencies participated in the poll.
 Three constituencies showed the frontrunners leading by relatively comfortable margins, while three others saw candidates with large leads.
 The Tongatapu 2 and Tongatapu 6 electorates indicated close races, with contestants neck and neck.